lbryio/lbry.tech/documents/partials/overview/lbrysdk.md

-While the blockchain is the innovation that makes LBRY _possible_, the Data Network is the layer that actually makes the blockchain _useful_.
+While the blockchain is the innovation that makes LBRY _possible_, the [Data Network](/spec#data) is the layer that actually makes the blockchain _useful_.

 At this level:

-- Metadata stored in the blockchain is interpreted and validated.
+- [Metadata](/spec#metadata] stored in the blockchain is interpreted and validated.
-- Data referenced by metadata is accessed and distributed via a peer-to-peer network.
+- [Data referenced by metadata](/spec#data) is accessed and distributed via a peer-to-peer network.
-- [[Identities]] are created, signed, and validated.
+- [Identities](/spec#channels) are created, signed, and validated.

 Data network operations are provided by the [lbrysdk](https://github.com/lbryio/lbry).
 This SDK also provides local wallet functionality and a set of APIs to facilitate building applications.